Graham & McNeney Labs

 Registering for an account

-Before you can use the Compute Canada resources you will need to register for an account.
-Your account will be linked to a “sponsor”, so before you start the registration, send an email to your supervisor (Jinko or Brad) and ask them for their Compute Canada user ID (CCRI).
+Before you can use the Alliance Canada resources you will need to register for an account.
+Your account will be linked to a “sponsor”, so before you start the registration, send an email to your supervisor (Jinko or Brad) and ask them for their Alliance Canada user ID (CCRI).

-Next, go to the Compute Canada login/registration page at
+Next, go to the Alliance Canada login/registration page at

 Getting to know Unix

-The Compute Canada servers run the Unix operating system.
+The Alliance Canada servers run the Unix operating system.
 If you are unfamiliar with Unix, you can consult an online tutorial, such as this one.

 Logging in to cedar

-The cluster that we use most is cedar.computecanada.ca.
+The cluster that we use most is fir.alliancecan.ca (formerly cedar.computecanada.ca).
 You will need to log in to cedar with an SSH client.
-See the Compute Canada documentation on SSH for more information.
+See the Alliance Canada documentation on SSH for more information.

 Transferring data